A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Results and discussion

-where $\hat{y_i}$ is the predicted friction coefficient, $y_i$ is the true friction coefficient and $\textrm{BA}(y_i)$ converts the friction coefficients to braking action using Table \ref{tab:scales}.
+where $\hat{y_i}$ is the predicted friction coefficient, $y_i$ is the true friction coefficient and $\textrm{BA}(y_i)$ converts the friction coefficients to braking action using Table~\ref{tab:scales}.
 The MAE reflects the mean deviation of the predicted friction coefficient from the true friction coefficient, which is 0.0254 for the XGBoost regression model.
-The BA Error reflects the mean number of braking action category the model misses with.
-As the runway model and the reported runway assessments give the predicted runway surface conditions only in braking actions and not in friction coefficients, RMSE and MAE cannot be obtained for these models, and we compare the models using the BA Error.
+The BAE reflects the mean number of braking action category the model misses with.
+As the runway model and the reported runway assessments give the predicted runway surface conditions only in braking actions and not in friction coefficients, RMSE and MAE cannot be obtained for these models, and we compare the models using the BAE.
 The scenario model only provides a binary classification (slippery / non-slippery) and not the level of slipperiness and is therefore not relevant in this setting.

-We observe that the XGBoost regression model misses at average with a little more than a half category (0.54).
+We observe that the XGBoost regression model at average misses with approximately the half of one braking action (0.54).
 This is lower than both the prediction from the runway model and reported runway assessment from the Snowtam reports, which at average misses with 0.84 and 0.71, respectively.
-The exact distribution of deviation from the true class is given in Figure \ref{fig:results_reg}.
+The exact distribution of deviation from the true braking action is given in Figure~\ref{fig:results_reg}.
 The deviation $\textrm{BA}(\hat{y_i})- \textrm{BA}(y_i)$ shows the number of categories the prediction deviated from the conditions experienced during the landing.
 A deviation of zero means the prediction was correct, while a positive deviation shows that the experienced conditions was worse than predicted.
 The deviations within $\pm 1$ is marked with blue dotted lines.

 The figure shows that the XGBoost regression model has both a higher number of correctly classified landings (deviation 0) than the runway model and Snowtam reports, and has a higher percentage of the prediction within $\pm 1$ deviation.
-The regression model predicted 93\% of the conditions within $\pm 1$, while the runway model and runway inspectors predicted this 83\% and 87\% of the times.
+The regression model predicted 93\% of the conditions within $\pm 1$, while the runway model and runway inspectors predicted this 82\% and 87\% of the times.
 XGBoost manages to outperform the other methods also when it comes to predicting the level of slipperiness.